Gawthorpe, Wakefield: World Coal Carrying Championships

-Gawthorpe hosts the World Coal Carrying Championships.
+Since 1963 Gawthorpe has hosted the World Coal Carrying Championships on Easter Monday.
+Entrants run 1,012 metres from the Royal Oak in Ossett to the Maypole Green, while carrying a sack of coal weighing 50 kg for men or 20 kg for women.
 The Championships were originally run from the Shaw Cross colliery to the May Pole, although the collieries in this area all closed in the Robens era.
-It also gives its name to the Gawthorpe seam of coal, which stretches from the village down through Horbury and Crigglestone.